CazzoPMX/KKPMX/Readme.md

 >  Example: To cut a vertical window (== rotated capital H): (aligned to Y-Axis; Rotate the instructions depending on the chosen "Up" Direction)
 >  1. Lasso-select the vertex path and note the vertices with `[Selection Guide]`
 >  2. Perform a cut with 25 (or 24 on the back) -- This is the 'bridge' of the "H"
+>    - This means starting this mode, then using options '2' and ('5' or '4')
 >  3. Select either head or tail of the line (including the newly added vertex) and add their direct neighbour on the left and right
 >  4. Perform a cut with 05 (04 on the back) -- 'Old' Morph opens upwards
 >  5. Repeat `[3]` for the other tail / head